FirdavsNazar/Firdavs0108/README.md

 #### Frontend Developer

 I'm Firdavs but you can call me Fredrick.
 I'm from Uzbekistan, now I am in Korea because of studying.
 I really enjoy learning programming languages.
-In these day, I am learning JS and React.
+In these day, I am learning Java.

 Skills:  REACT / JS / HTML / CSS